heroku/einstein-vision-node/README.md

 [Pre-built models](http://docs.metamind.io/docs/use-pre-built-models) let you get started quickly with the service.
 You can use these models instead of creating your own custom model.
 When you call the service, you pass in the ID of the model.
 The model IDs are:

 * `GeneralImageClassifier`—The default for this app.
-This model is used to classify a variety of images and contains thousands of labels.
+  * identify a variety of images
+  * contains thousands of labels
+* `FoodImageClassifier`
+  * identify different foods
-* `FoodImageClassifier`—This model is used to classify different foods and contains over 500 labels.
+  * contains over 500 labels.

 To set the model ID for an app: